quantifica/fuzzy-regex/README.md

 - `test(str, maxErrors?)`: Returns `true` if `str` matches `pattern` within the allowed number of errors
 - `exec(str, maxErrors?)`: Returns an array of matched groups or `null`

+For both methods, the default number of errors defaults to 1 per 5 characters (rounded) of the smaller of the pattern and test string.

+Example: `fuzzyRegex("lorem ipsem").test("Lo4em 1psum dolor sit amet"); // true, defaults to 2 allowed errors`

 ## Contributing